Chengbu Miao Autonomous County

-Administrative division
+Administrative divisions

 Chengbu Miao Autonomous County has 6 towns and 6 townships.

 As of October 2015, Chengbu Miao Autonomous County has six townships and six towns under its jurisdiction.
 The county seat is the town of Rulin.

 Geography

 Chengbu Miao Autonomous County is located in the southwestern Hunan province.
 It lies in the upper reaches of the Wu River.
 The county shares a border with Wugang to the north, Xinning County to the east, Guangxi Zhuang Autonomous Region to the southeast and south, and Tongdao Dong Autonomous County and Suining County to the west.
 The county has a total area of 2647.07 km2.
 Chengbu Miao Autonomous County is surrounded by mountains in the east, south and west, high in the southern area and low in the northern area, with a large undulating terrain.
 The terrain is mainly mountainous and distributes in zones.

 Climate

 Chengbu Miao Autonomous County is in the subtropical monsoon climate zone and exhibits four distinct seasons.
 It has an average annual temperature of 16.1 C, total annual rainfall of 1218.5 mm, a frost-free period of 345 days and annual average sunshine hours between 1134.6 and 1601.5 hours.